“Master, The One You Love Is Ill”

 - Gospel: John 11:1-45 or 11:3-7, 17, 20-27, 33-45

 The stories that lead up to the end of Lent, the gospels, and the beginning of Holy Week, are really some of the best stories, not only from the gospel, not only in the Bible, but are well known throughout the world.
-One reason, of course, it’s the great skill of the writer John.
+One reason, of course, is the great skill of the writer John.

 Another reason, of course, is that the kind of material that John is presenting to us of Jesus the Saviour, the one who has promised that we should have eternal life, is someone that is more than just a story, but he enters into the very reality and the heart of our own lives.